III.19.

 III.20.

 20. Drive all blames into one.
-The “one” in this slogan is ego clinging, which is painful because being uptight all the time about myself makes me very vulnerable to suffering.
-Whenever I notice I am acting habitually – whether it’s blaming, wallowing in self-pity, pondering others, or any of the many other patterns described …
+Now we enter the Second Difficulty, “trying something different.”
+The “one” in this slogan is ego clinging, which is painful because being uptight about myself all the time makes me very vulnerable to suffering.
+Whenever I notice I am acting habitually – whether it’s blaming, wallowing in self-pity, pondering …

 II.2.